 Simulation improves faculty resource utilization, decreases pressure on our clinical partners for placements, and creates new opportunities for partnerships among educators.
 Importantly, it serves all programs within the School of Health Sciences for discipline specific learning and for interprofessional learning.

 Nursing, for example, is a "hands on" profession but, when learning to respond to people's health issues, training in a live situation is not always an efficient or safe way of teaching.
 Simulation education is a proven method of supporting learning in a low risk situation while being introduced to, and integrating, increasingly complex scenarios within the education process.
 This supports graduates to practice the complex task of integrating knowledge, skill and critical thinking and decision-making - learning to multi-task in the busy practice environment.

 All of our students have the opportunity to experience a variety of care settings and health scenarios thereby enabling them to be better prepared upon graduation.
-While the lab may be used most often by typical health sciences students, we are also considering how to support inter-professional collaboration for patient centred care by involving other programs such as Funeral Services, and Early Childhood Education in patient centred scenarios for the very young child and the end of life situation.
+While the Centre may be used most often by typical health sciences students, we are also considering how to support inter-professional collaboration for patient centred care by involving other programs such as Funeral Services, and Early Childhood Education in patient centred scenarios for the very young child and the end of life situation.

 The Clinical Simulation Learning Centre includes 20 full body patient simulators ranging from medium to high fidelity, they represent the age range of infant, child and adult.
 During the simulations, students are able to assess various medical situations and respond with appropriate treatments measures such as, inserting IV's, medication delivery, various oxygen delivery procedures, tracheotomy care etc. The hi-fidelity patient simulators also include vocal responses and heart and lung sounds.
 The Clinical Simulation Learning Centre is an essential learning environment where students are able to work, learn and practice in a risk free setting.